arrows-development/device_fcnt_m06/README.md

 # Device Tree for POCO X6

-The POCO X6, codenamed "garnet", is a mid-range smartphone from Xiaomi, launched in January 2024.
+The POCO X6, codenamed "M06", is a mid-range smartphone from Xiaomi, launched in January 2024.

 ## Device specifications